How to Maintain or Lose Weight During Pregnancy?

 Why is that so? 🤷♀️

-A sedentary lifestyle may increase the risk of certain diseases with pregnancy, such as deep vein thrombosis.
+A sedentary lifestyle may increase the risk of certain diseases with pregnancy, such as.
 The lack of exercise (especially when combined with excessive food intake) may lead to obesity, and also poses a threat to the wellbeing of the pregnancy.
 If you maintain healthy weight gain, you're lowering the risk of congenital anomalies, spontaneous abortion and stillbirth.

 A healthy lifestyle ensures that your baby will have the best possible start in life! 💪